NotAShelf/notashelf.dev/apps/notashelf.dev/posts/on-sysrq.md

 Those who have gone through my system configuration might have noticed that I force SysRq to be disabled with `kernel.sysrq` set to `0`.

-That is because I never had the need to use SysRq.
+That is because I have never had the need to use SysRq.
 After years on Linux, I never had to recover from a system freezing over a long duration.
 It either lives, or it dies.
-Recently I have configured OOM killer daemon to automatically kill useless applications such as Electron, that tend to drain my memory - especially on low-end systems because despite what devs might say, **electron still sucks**.
-As such, I do not think that SysRq is worth the potential security flaw right, but that question is for you to answer yourself.
+Recently, I have configured an OOM killer daemon to automatically kill useless applications such as Electron, which tend to drain my memory—especially on low-end systems, because despite what devs might say, **Electron still sucks**.
+As such, I do not think that SysRq is worth the potential security risk, but that question is for you to answer yourself.

 [^1]: Quite literally what it is called in the
     [kernel documentation](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/Documentation/admin-guide/sysrq.rst)